-The Company estimates the fair value of the Convertible Senior Notes using commonly accepted valuation methodologies and market-based risk measurements that are indirectly observable, such as credit risk (Level 2).
-The Company carries the Convertible Senior Notes at face value less unamortized debt discount and issuance costs on its condensed consolidated balance sheets.
+The fair value of the Convertible Senior Notes was \$476.0 million at October 31, 2019 and \$454.1 million at July 31, 2019.
+The Company estimates the fair value of the Convertible Senior Notes using commonly accepted valuation methodologies and market-based risk measurements that are directly observable, such as unadjusted quoted prices (Level 2).
+The Company carries the Convertible Senior Notes at initial fair value less unamortized debt discount and issuance costs on its condensed consolidated balance sheets.
 For further information on the Convertible Senior Notes, see Note 6.